rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br>

 ## Type Scale

-The type scale powers all the typography within Cedar components.
-These preset options are the best way to reinforce visual hierarchy and consistency across pages.
-The styles can also be used standalone—all the options listed on the Resources tab are also available in the Sketch Toolkit to make your design decisions easier.

-### Display
+For type scale specifications are located on the [Brand Typography tab](?active-tab="brand typography").
+Specifications are available for:

-The line height to font size ratio is catered to an overall shorter line length:
+- **Body:** Uses a more open line height to font size ratio and is best suited for long-form content

-- Best used for big moments, headings, titles, or subheadings
-- Avoid using display sizes for long-form content
+- **Display:** Line height to font size ratio is more condensed than body type specifications and caters to an overall shorter line length.
+It is best used for big moments, headings, titles, or subheadings.
+Avoid using display sizes for long-form content
-- Frequently used by Cedar components for UI text

-### Body

-Using a more open line height to font size ratio:
-- Best suited for long-form content
-- Specification is available for default (Roboto) and editorial (Sentinel) tokens

-### Utility

-Utility type styles are used sparingly within UI elements, currently used by Cedar components for:
+- **Utility:** Use sparingly within UI elements for Cedar components such as Form labels and Call-to-Action text
-- Form labels
-- Call-to-Action text

 <hr/>